 Click here to see the 75 breeds that will have a dog's genome sequenced and included in the canine genome bank.

 By undertaking this colossal task - DNA is a string of A, C, G & Ts…if each was 1mm long the whole genome of each dog we sequence would stretch from Lands End to John O’Groats and back again! - we will enhance our understanding of which changes in DNA sequence have an effect on dog health and which changes are benign or neutral.

 This information will have profound effects on our ability to identify mutations which cause inherited diseases in purebred dogs, and the rate at which we can develop new DNA tests as tools for breeders.
 Give a Dog a Genome will revolutionise canine genetics research and is therefore a hugely important project to the future of dog health.

-Once the 75 breeds participating in GDG were confirmed, we asked each breed to complete a small health survey indicating three health disorders that are currently of concern among their breed community.
+We asked each breed to complete a small health survey, indicating three health disorders that are currently of concern among the breed community.

 We will continue to collate information from all the participating breeds and to decide if it will be more valuable to sequence a dog that is either affected with an inherited disorder of concern to the breed or an older, healthy dog, on a breed by breed basis.
 The final choice of dogs whose genomes are sequenced will be made by the Animal Health Trust and the identity of all dogs will be kept confidential.